 Is Numerology a belief system?

 No, it is not.
 It is a set of calculations with corresponding interpretations.
-You do not have to make any leaps of faith to believe in it.
-You are not required to suspend any logic.
 Numerology is a practice.
-It’s existence and it’s ability to produce results does not require you to believe in it.
-Like astrology, each calculation produces a result that can be interpreted whether you believe in it or not.
+Its existence and its ability to produce results does not require you to believe in it.
+Like astrology, each calculation produces a result that can be interpreted using an existing body of work.

 Why do I use Chaldean numerology and not Pythagorean?